Associate of Science in Nursing Program

 Students in nursing obtain clinical experience in the campus skills laboratory, simulation laboratories and selected community clinical facilities.
 The student must assume responsibility for travel to clinical agencies.
 Students will provide care to assigned clients regardless of diagnosis, age, sex, race, creed, sexual orientation, or ethnic origin.
 Major clinical facilities utilized by South Georgia State College require a background check and a drug screening prior to attending clinical.
 Based on the results of these screenings, the agencies may choose to disallow a student to attend clinical at these sites.
 To complete the nursing curriculum, students must be able to attend clinical at these sites.
 Failure to do so would result in the inability of the student to complete the program of study.
 Students must meet the facilities’ requirements related to the PSI Background Check and Urine Drug Screen.

-Once a student begins nursing courses, he/she has a maximum of 36 months to complete the program and meet requirements for graduation.
+Once a student begins nursing courses in the ASN generic program, he/she has a maximum of 36 months (6 academic semesters) to complete the program and meet requirements for graduation.
 Once a student begins Nursing 1104 (Career Mobility for LPNs to RNs), he/she has a maximum of 24 months to complete the program and meet requirements for graduation.
 The College reserves the right to certify that courses presented for program completion are current.
 Students may be required to retake courses to update their skills and/or their knowledge in the field.
 Additional NCLEX review may be required before program completion.